Swift-Squirrel/Docs/v0/Routing/Index.md

 - Custom data structure created from session data (`SessionDecodable`)
 - Custom data structure created from provided closure (`(Request) throws -> T`)

-These overloads gives you great ability to let **Swift Squirrel** check all needed parameters for you and you can work directly with parameters you need. **Swift Squirrel** provides all combinations of these parameters so you can specify only what you need.
+These overloads give you great ability to let **Swift Squirrel** check all needed parameters for you and you can work directly with parameters you need. **Swift Squirrel** provides all combinations of these parameters so you can specify only what you need.

 ### Response without request context

 Imagine a situation when you just want to say hello to all customers who visit your site at `/hello` url.
-To view page content browsers use `GET` method.
-This means we use `.get(_:handler:)` method.
+To view page content, browsers use `GET` method.
+This means we use `.get` method.
 First argument is url to handle and second is handler for given url and method.

 ```swift
 router.get("/hello") {